-- You will need high-quality DVD-R, double-layer DVD-R, DVD+R, double-layer DVD+R, BD-R (writable Blu-ray), or CD-R discs.
+- You will need high-quality DVD-R, DVD+R, BD-R (writable Blu-ray), or CD-R discs.
 All these discs are purchased separately.
 DVDs and BDs have a much higher capacity than CDs.
 If you use CDs, up to 20 discs may be required, whereas only a few DVDs or BDs are required. - NOTE: Read-write discs, such as CD-RW, DVD±RW, double-layer DVD±RW, and BD-RE (rewritable Blu-ray) discs, are not compatible with the Recovery Manager software. - The computer must be connected to AC power during this process. - Only one set of recovery discs can be created per computer. - Number each disc before inserting it into the optical drive. - If necessary, you can exit the program before you have finished creating the recovery discs.
 The next time you open Recovery Manager, you will be prompted to continue the disc creation process.